On the convergence of the Metropolis-Hastings Markov chains: Remarks

 for all $u\in H$ and all $v\in H$.
 Putting in the latter $v = Tu$ we obtain

 Now applying the classical Cauchy inequality and the inequality for the norm we get

 Replacing the latter in (\ref{e5-1}) we get the inequality

 that is equivalent to $\|Tu\|^2 \leq \|T\| \langle Tu,u\rangle$, i.e. (\ref{e2-9}).
-Certainly various proofs of (\ref{e2-9}) can be found in many places but we present a proof here for the sake of completeness taking into account the importance of this inequality in our construction.
+Perhaps various proofs of (\ref{e2-9}) can be found in other places but we present here an explicit proof taking into account the importance of this inequality in our construction.

-For example our approach comprises with nominal adaptation the case of the random sweep Gibbs sampler and the case of the random sweep Metropolis within Gibbs sampler.
+The operator $\mathcal{\hat{K}}$ considered in (\ref{e2-1}) represents an interesting nontrivial example for a self-adjoint operator.
+Also a careful inspection of the proofs in the discrete case leads to considering of a very interesting example of positive definite matrices of the type $A=(\min (\alpha_i,\alpha_j))$ where $(\alpha_k)$ are mutually different positive numbers.

+Finally note that in the general case (\ref{ppc}) is the only easily verifiable condition which provides the assumption { $\mathcal{H}_p$}.